marianmorcotet/finchart/README.md

 Build an UX which makes your app easy to use, no brainer is ideal, and eye candy

-BTW, you can bring any new functions to improve the UX

-Host the solution and share the public link with us(it can be on Heroku, GCP AppEngine, or any other option of your choice), we love to see code at work :)

-Use source control versioning and share a link to the repository with us, we love to read meaningful, documented and tested code :)

 # Project hosted using AWS Amplify based on master branch
 Can be accessed at link https://master.d2gx5laofv9j3n.amplifyapp.com/